Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Dulwich Hill - Lewisham, placing the area among the bottom 25% of areas assessed nationally

-Dulwich Hill-Lewisham has seen approximately 36 new homes approved annually.
-Over the past five financial years, from FY21 to FY25184 homes were approved, with another 139 approved in FY26 so far.
-On average, 1.4 people have moved to the area for each dwelling built over these five years.
-However, this figure has increased to 31.2 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
+Dulwich Hill - Lewisham has seen approximately 36 new homes approved annually.
+Over the past five financial years, from FY21 to FY25, around 184 homes were approved, with a further 145 approved in FY26 up until now.
+On average, about 1.4 people have moved to the area each year for every dwelling built during these five financial years.
+However, recent data shows this ratio has increased to 31.2 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.

-The average construction cost value of new homes is $291,000, aligning with regional patterns.
-This year, $5.7 million in commercial approvals have been registered, indicating the area's residential character.
-Compared to Greater Sydney, Dulwich Hill-Lewisham has significantly less development activity, 60.0% below the regional average per person.
+The average expected construction cost value of new homes is approximately $291,000, which aligns with regional patterns.
+This year alone, around $5.7 million in commercial approvals have been registered, indicating the area's residential character.
+Compared to Greater Sydney, Dulwich Hill - Lewisham has significantly less development activity, at 60.0% below the regional average per person.
 This constrained new construction typically reinforces demand and pricing for existing dwellings.
-When examined nationally, this activity reflects market maturity and potential development constraints.
-New building activity shows 12.0% detached houses and 88.0% medium to high-density housing, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
-This shift from the area's existing housing composition (currently 29.0% houses) indicates decreasing availability of developable sites and reflects changing lifestyles and demand for diverse, affordable housing options.
+When compared nationally, the area also reflects market maturity and potential development constraints.
+The current new building activity comprises approximately 12.0% detached houses and 88.0% medium to high-density housing.
+This shift towards compact living offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers, marking a notable change from the area's existing housing composition of 29.0% houses.

-With around 1962 people per dwelling approval, Dulwich Hill-Lewisham reflects a highly mature market.
-Given stable or declining population projections, the area should see reduced housing demand pressures, benefiting potential buyers.
+With around 1962 people per dwelling approval, Dulwich Hill - Lewisham indicates a highly mature market.
+Given stable or declining population projections, the area is expected to experience reduced housing demand pressures in the future, benefiting potential buyers.

 Frequently Asked Questions - Development